Dissertation Research Travel Grants 2018-2019

 Ryerson Fellowship in Archeology Travel/Conference Grant

-The Edward L. Ryerson Fellowship is awarded annually by the Ryerson Fellowship Committee to graduate students who are studying Greek and Roman art and archaeology.
-Students may apply for travel/conference grants, pre-dissertation grants, or dissertation year completion fellowships.
-In the absence of qualified candidates who are studying Greek and Roman art and archaeology, fellowship funds will be available to graduate students who are studying Near Eastern art and archaeology.
+The Edward L. Ryerson Fellowship is awarded by the Ryerson Fellowship Committee to graduate students studying the art and archaeology of the Greek and Roman worlds.
+Students may apply for travel grants, pre-dissertation grants, or dissertation year write-up fellowships.
+Grants are made for both the current and the next academic year.
+Grants for the current academic year are typically smaller and project based, and may include travel to conferences and exhibitions.
+Grants for the next academic year are typically larger and involve substantive research on the dissertation and/or fieldwork.
+In the absence of qualified candidates studying Greek and Roman art and archaeology, fellowship funds will be available to graduate students studying Near Eastern archaeology.

 Applications for a Ryerson travel or conference grant should include: